MekhzZ/automated_web_server_log_analysis_on_an_ubuntu_server/README.md

 ## Phase 3: The Log Analysis Bash Script

 This phase was the heart of the project, where I used my command-line skills to create a powerful data analysis tool.
-I created a Bash script named analyze_logs.sh that processes the raw log data and generates a clean, readable report.
+I created a Bash script named ```analyze_logs_report.sh``` mentioned in this repo that processes the raw log data and generates a clean, readable report.

 The Script's Logic and Key Commands: